 A: The "Trial" version is the complete package with all of the features and options of the "paid" version.
 The only difference is the 21 day timeout pop-up warning when you start using CattleWorks.

 Q13: Is there any way to create custom reports?

 A: We have a couple of options for custom reports.
 You can use the Animal Inquiry section to export data as a .csv file and import this into Excel or other software packages.
 You can use these “third party” software packages to create reports.
 You can also write custom reports in Microsoft Access directly from the CattleWorks database.
 We use a Microsoft Access 2000 database and we do not "lock" it.
 Therefore, you have access to all of the raw data in the database to import into Excel or some other package, if you are familiar with this type of operation.

 Q14: I just received my software registration key.
-Does that mean I can just keep using the Demo download with the herd data I have entered, or do I have to wait for the disk to come in the mail?
+Does that mean I can just keep using the Trial software with the herd data I have entered.

-A: Yes, you can continue to use the "demo" software.
-Just enter the registration key and the 30 day time out message will disappear.
-There is no difference between the "demo" software and the paid version, only the 30 day timeout.
+A: Yes, you can continue to use the "Trial" software.
+Just enter the registration key and the 21 day time out message will disappear.
+There is no difference between the "Trial" software and the paid version, only the 21 day timeout.

 Q15: I just purchased a new computer and want to transfer my CattleWorks data to this new computer, how do I do this?